Riimu/Kit-PHPEncoder/README.md

 $dbconf = require 'dbconf.php';
 ```

+## Comparison to var_export ##

+In addition to the other configurable options listed below, there are a few
+notable key differences between this library and the built in var_export

+  * var_export will sometimes produce integers from floats.
+This library
+    preserves the variables types
+  * Since this library is for PHP 5.4+, the arrays use the short syntax
+    exclusively (i.e. `[ ]` instead of `array( )`)
+  * Outputted arrays will omit unnecessary keys in the code, when possible
+  * There are number of different ways to treat objects

 ## Notes and limitiations ##

   * The encoder does not detect variable references.
 Each reference is traversed